I. Purpose and Scope

-Further, university policy and applicable law prohibit Retaliation against those who, in good faith, bring or cooperate in the investigation of complaints of Discrimination or Retaliation.
+Further, university policy and applicable law prohibits retaliation against those who, in good faith, bring or cooperate in the investigation of complaints of discrimination or retaliation.

 All members of the Northeastern University community are obligated to be immediately available to investigators and to be truthful and forthcoming.
 Lack of cooperation may subject the individual to disciplinary action.
 If parties refuse to cooperate and/or respond in a timely manner, the Office for University Equity and Compliance (OUEC) may take any specific action it deems necessary and appropriate to address the situation based on the information available.
 Failure to cooperate in the review of a complaint of Discrimination or Retaliation may be grounds for a recommendation of discipline, up to and including suspension or termination.

 Reports of Title IX Prohibited Offenses involving students such as sexual assault, sexual exploitation, domestic violence, intimate partner violence, dating violence, stalking, Retaliation and/or sex or gender-based harassment are addressed by the University’s Policy on Rights and Responsibilities Under Title IX and separate procedures referenced in that policy, which outline the investigation and resolution of claims of Prohibited Offenses.
 Reports of Prohibited Offenses can be reported to OUEC by completing the form available at: Reporting to OUEC or in person at OUEC.
 OUEC’s policy, as well as other helpful information can be found at https://www.northeastern.edu/titleix/.